bhavya-tuteja/website/lesson/letslearn/learning_css.md

 </head>

 how to define a class,id--

 <h1 class="heading-1">Heading1<h1>
 <h1 id="heading-1">Heading1<h1>
 class should be denote from .
 id should be denote from #
-we can add multiple class in a document we can use unique id in a document
+we can add multiple classes in a document we can use unique id in a document

 <head>